 Pruning Shade Trees

-Care and pruning of shade trees is a bit different than pruning fruit trees.
-Once a shade tree is established and has been in the ground for several years they typically require very little pruning especially if you took the time to establish a good structure while the tree is young.
+Care and pruning shade trees are slightly different from pruning fruit trees.
+Once a shade tree is established and has been in the ground for several years, it typically requires very little pruning, especially if you took the time to develop a good structure while the tree is young.
 Here are a few guidelines for pruning shade trees:

 - Remove branches that are rubbing to prevent injury and future disease issues.

-- Remove competing “leaders” to allow for one central leader at the top of the tree (some species naturally have multiple leaders so this may not apply for all trees)
+- Remove competing “leaders” to allow for one central leader at the top of the tree (some species naturally have multiple leaders, so this may not apply to all trees)

-- Remove dead, broken or diseased branches on a regular basis to prevent the spread of disease and allow the tree to heal.
-Also remove any potentially hazardous limbs that are low hanging and could block traffic or walking paths.
+- Remove dead, broken, or diseased branches regularly to prevent the spread of disease and allow the tree to heal.
+Also, remove any potentially hazardous limbs that are low-hanging and could block traffic or walking paths.

 - Never remove more than 20-30% of the tree's canopy at one time.
 This reduces the tree's ability to photosynthesize and grow properly.

 The best time to prune most trees is in the spring before they leaf out for the year.
-The exceptions to that are Maple and Birch trees which can “bleed” excessively if pruned early in the year.
-Those trees can be pruned after they have leafed out or before depending on the homeowner’s preference.
-It’s best to avoid pruning in the late summer or early fall since this can take away nutrients from the tree as they prepare to overwinter or can cause growth late in the fall which could freeze.
-Try to prune branches close to the trunk, at the collar, as this helps the tree heal faster.
-If you are cutting a bigger branch use the three cut method to avoid tearing the bark.
+The exceptions are Maple and Birch trees, which can "bleed" excessively if pruned early in the year.
+Depending on the homeowner's preference, those trees can be pruned after they have leafed out or before.
+It's best to avoid pruning in the late summer or early fall since this can take nutrients from the tree as it prepares to overwinter or cause growth late in the fall, which could freeze.
+Try to prune branches close to the trunk and at the collar, which helps the tree heal faster.
+If you are cutting a bigger branch, use the three-cut method to avoid tearing the bark.
 To avoid tearing the bark, prune large branches in three cuts.
 Make the first and second cuts about 12 inches from the trunk.
 Make the third cut near the branch collar at 45 degrees to the trunk.

 There aren’t any hard and fast rules when pruning shade trees but there are some tricks and tips that can help make the process faster.
 Remember, with any pruning activity, safety first anytime you are pruning or trimming trees.